Julius14h/FlyNext/README.md

 Contributions
 -------------

 -   **Aaron Li**: Architected and implemented robust API endpoints for hotel management, ensuring seamless hotel creation, room type management, and availability updates.
 Spearheaded containerization efforts with Docker to enhance portability and scalability.
-Strengthened application security by integrating JWT authentication and protecting sensitive API interactions.
+Configured and deployed HTTPS to secure web traffic and ensure encrypted communication."

 -   **Julius Henriques**: Designed and developed API endpoints for user account management and notifications, delivering a smooth authentication flow and real-time notification system.
 Crafted an engaging and responsive frontend with React and TailwindCSS, seamlessly integrating it with the backend to provide a cohesive user experience.